Reception 2024 - 2025

 Welcome to Reception at Our Lady's!
-My name is Miss Heywood and I am supported by the fantastic Mrs Cooney and Mrs Nicklin.
+My name is Miss Browne and I am supported by the fantastic Mrs Riley.
 This is our class page, where parents will be able to find useful information about our class.

-I find it so exciting to be able to support the children with the start of their school journey at Our Lady's.
-Reception class is always so much fun, as we base all of our learning around play.
-Personally, I have a huge passion for Early learning, because Reception is such an important year!
-It is a year where we learn so many important foundation skills, which allow us to grow and ultimately thrive as individuals.
+I am so excited to support the children with the start of their school journey at Our Lady's.
+Reception is always so much fun, as we base all of our learning around play.
+I am really passionate about Early learning, as Reception is such an important year!
+We learn so many important foundation skills, which allow us to grow and thrive as individuals.

 School Day